jt-ziolo/nvim-bullseye/README.md

 ![demo](https://github.com/jt-ziolo/nvim-bullseye/assets/14256313/ec42333f-5766-422b-8660-abd89a7b81c5)

 nvim-bullseye is a Lua Neovim plugin that provides convenient keybindings for editing and pasting text in Neovim.
-It allows you to perform actions such as editing in insert or append mode before/after the current word and pasting from the default register.
+It allows you to perform actions such as editing in insert or append mode and pasting from the default register before or after the current word.

 > __Note__
 > This is a new project.
 New features or changes to current functionality are likely (keeping disruptive changes like changes to existing function names to a minimum).
 Suggestions for how to improve the plugin and pull requests are welcome.